jeffknupp/blog/content/2013-06-30-pythons-hardest-problem-revisited.md

 That's not to say that, when using Jython, one can ignore modification of shared state *in one's own Python code*.
-The `GIL` doesn't protect one from multi-threaded *Python programs* (otherwise there would be no need for `threading` to provide synchronization primitives).
+The `GIL` doesn't protect one from multithreaded *Python programs* (otherwise there would be no need for `threading` to provide synchronization primitives).
 Rather, it protects *the interpreter itself* from corrupting the bookkeeping data associated with every Python object.